cscheid/esbuild_deno_loader/README.md

 ## Example

-This example bundles an entrypoint into a single ESM output.
+This example bundles an entrypoint into a single ESM output written to `./dist/bytes.esm.js`.

 ```js
 import * as esbuild from "npm:esbuild@0.20.2";